The Town Council must provide leadership in making the choices and that will assure that the town continues to meet residents' needs.

 Amherst is a town that works

-Our police officers, fire fighters – who are also qualified as EMTs, public health professionals, Senior Center and Leisure Services staff, conservation employees, Public Works Department, and so many others provide us with the services and programs that make Amherst a great place to live.
+Our police officers, fire fighters (who are also qualified as EMTs), public health professionals, Senior Center and Leisure Services staff, conservation employees, Public Works Department, and other town staff provide us with the services and programs that make Amherst a great place to live.
 Our schools are recognized statewide and nationally for their excellence.
 The Jones Library is an outstanding source for books and so much more.
-The services and programs we support with our taxes are guided by residents who serve on Town Meeting, boards and committees.
+The services and programs we support with our taxes will be determined by budgets adopted by the Town Council with support from volunteer boards and committees.

 Housing & Neighborhoods